You are here: Things To Do Trolltunga

 If you suffer from a fear of heights, then you will probably find it more than enough just to take a few steps onto the rock and take a selfie, just to prove to your friends and acquaintances that you have been there.
 They are guaranteed to be impressed.
 Whatever you do, you have to be careful, because here it is the forces of nature that are in command.

-It is possible to do this hike from mid-June until mid-September.
 You need to plan well before starting, and remember to take good mountain clothing, sturdy footwear, sticking plaster, food, drink and a map and compass with you.
 Start the walk early in the day and check the weather forecast beforehand.
+Read our 10 practical tips on hiking in Norway.

-There is no partly mobile phone coverage (Telenor) on the route, and if you are planning to stay overnight, then bringing your own tent is the only option.
-You can do the walk on your own, but if you prefer, you can also register for one of the guided walks.
+There is partly no mobile phone coverage (Telenor) on the route, and if you are planning to stay overnight, then bringing your own tent is the only option.

 Depending on snow and weather conditions, the season will vary from year to year.
 Here is a guideline: